-Severability: The undersigned expressly agree that the foregoing assumption of risk, release and waiver of liability and indemnity agreement is intended to be as broad and inclusive as is permitted by the law of the State of and that if any portion thereof is he ld invalid, it is agreed that the balance shall, no effect. twithstanding, continue in full legal force an d Acknowledgment of Understanding: The unrelease and waiver of liability and indemnity agreestions about the same.
-The undersigned from and waiver of liability and indemnity agreement rights in connection therewith, and that its term undersigned acknowledge that they are signing greement, and have had the opportunity to asully understand this assumption of risk, released, that the undersigned are giving up substantions are contractual, and not a mere recital.
-The sk se al Signature of Participant Date Signature of Parent/Guardian of Minor (if Participant is under the age of 18) Date Signature of Parent/Guardian of Minor (if Participant is under the age of 18) Date
+Severability: The undersigned expressly agree that the foregoing assumption of risk, release and waiver of liability and indemnity agreement is intended to be as broad and inclusive as is permitted by the law of the State of and that if any portion thereof is held invalid, it is agreed that the balance shall, notwithstanding, continue in full legal force and effect.

+Acknowledgment of Understanding: The undersigned have read this assumption of risk, release and waiver of liability and indemnity agreement, and have had the opportunity to ask questions about the same.
+The undersigned fully understand this assumption of risk, release and waiver of liability and indemnity agreement, that the undersigned are giving up substantial rights in connection therewith, and that its terms are contractual, and not a mere recital.
+The undersigned acknowledge that they are signing this agreement freely and voluntarily.

+Signature of Participant Date Signature of Parent/Guardian of Minor (if Participant is under the age of 18) Date Signature of Parent/Guardian of Minor (if Participant is under the age of 18) Date